More Than Sum of Its Parts: Deciphering Intent Shifts in Multimodal Hate Speech Detection: Our Dataset

 \textbf{Generative Data Injection: } To populate the Normal and Hard subsets, we employ a generative injection strategy.
 Using Qwen3-VL-Plus~\cite{Qwen3-VL} and Gemini-2.5-Pro~\cite{team2023gemini}, we craft synthetic captions that induce specific semantic interactions, leveraging strategies such as contextual inversion and victim-perspective narration to simulate real-world ambiguity (see Appendix~\ref{sec:injection_strategy} for detailed strategies).
 This yields 7,506 candidates covering complex reasoning scenarios often missing in organic data.

 \textbf{Human-in-the-loop Annotation: } To ensure label reliability, we implement a model-assisted expert review process.
 To facilitate this, we developed a specialized annotation interface tailored to the \paradigm paradigm (displayed as ``Annotation Platform'' in Figure~\ref{fig:dataset_pipeline}).
 To reduce cognitive load and enforce structured reasoning, the platform visualizes unimodal priors ($y^{text}, e^{text}, y^{image}, e^{image}$) pre-generated by Qwen-Plus~\cite{qwen} and Qwen3-VL-Plus~\cite{Qwen3-VL}.
 This provides annotators with initial rationales alongside the multimodal input.
-Experts with psychology or sociological backgrounds then review these cues on the platform to determine the final multimodal label ($y$).
-Please refer to Appendix~\ref{sec:human_annotation} for more in-depth interface visualization and workflow details.
-The resulting dataset undergoes a strict post-annotation filtering process to guarantee quality, specifically including an Intent Alignment check to ensure human consensus matches the generative semantic objective (see Appendix~\ref{sec:filtering} for details).

-The final dataset contains 5,569 validated samples.
-As shown in Table \ref{tab:dataset_comparison}, \dataset achieves a significantly higher inter-annotator agreement ($\kappa=0.94$) compared to existing benchmarks.
-The detailed statistical breakdown of the dataset is presented alongside.
+Annotators then assign the final multimodal label ($y$) based on these cues (see Appendix~\ref{sec:human_annotation} for interface details).
+To guarantee quality, the dataset undergoes strict post-annotation filtering, including an Intent Alignment check to ensure human consensus matches the generative objective.
+The three-step filtering process refines 8,802 candidates into 5,569 high-quality samples (Table~\ref{tab:filtering}).
+Consequently, \dataset achieves superior inter-annotator agreement ($\kappa=0.94$, Table~\ref{tab:dataset_comparison}) compared to existing benchmarks.
+Detailed dataset statistics are presented alongside.